Page updated: July 30, 2021, 10:00 a.m.

 The minimum level of protection required for workers, based on exposure risk, can be found in this chart from L&I. Additional guidance from L&I about when employees should use cloth face coverings and when they are required to use respirators can be found in this publication.

-The order does not require a customer to provide documentation or a reason if they are unable to wear a face covering.
+Customers are not required to provide documentation or a reason if they are unable to wear a face covering.
 Businesses are encouraged to offer some kind of accommodation for these customers such as curbside pickup, delivery, or a scheduled appointment when physical distancing can be ensured.
 More information can be found in the overview of face covering requirements.

 People are urged to comply with this State Health Order because it is an effective way to prevent the spread of COVID-19.